AZimmerman13/capstone2/README.md

 | LinearRegression      | 0.44      | 0.43     |             |

-These results indicate that the relationships at play between the features and the target are not linear, and that in order to get highly interpretable results from a Linear Model, significant feature engineering would be required.

 ## Interpretation
 #### Feature Importance
-I hoped to gain insight into the effect of my features on energy price by plotting the feature importances for my RandomForestRegressor.
+I hoped to gain insight into the effect of my features on energy price by plotting the feature importance for my RandomForestRegressor.
 The results of this are shown below, with gas and coal generation leading the list, followed by total load (demand), hydropower, and a feature called 'generation other renewable' on which the data documentation sheds unfortunately little light.

 ![](images/feature_imp_sparse.png)